 You have met the love of your life, but you have one major problem.
 He or she lives abroad and you want to bring him or her to the U.S. to live with you before your marriage.
-The experienced Austin immigration lawyers at Peek & Toland, PLLC can provide you and your loved one with the immigration expertise and advice needed to ensure your experience attaining a K-1 Fiancé(e) visa is stress-free.
-Call us today at (512) 474-4445 to learn if you and your fiancé(e) meet the eligibility requirements and how to begin the application process with our firm.
+The experienced Austin immigration lawyers at Peek & Toland can provide you and your loved one with the immigration expertise and advice needed to assist him or her in determining if he or she may quality to attain a K-1 Fiancé(e) visa.
+Call us today at (512) 399-2311 to learn if you and your fiancé(e) meet the eligibility requirements and how to begin the application process with our firm.

 What Is a K-1 Visa?

 The K-1 nonimmigrant visa permits foreign born fiancé(e)s to come to the U.S. and marry his/her U.S. citizen sponsor within 90 days of arrival.
 After marriage, the foreign spouse can apply for adjustment of status to a permanent resident (LPR) with the Department of Homeland Security (DHS) and the U.S. Citizenship and Immigration Services (USCIS).

 How Do I Apply for a K-1 Visa?

 First, the U.S. citizen sponsor must file Form I-129F, Petition for Alien Fiancé(e), with the local USCIS office.
 Once approved by a USCIS official, it is processed by the National Visa Center (NVC).
 The NVC assigns a case number to the petition and then sends it to the U.S. Embassy or Consulate of the fiancé(e)’s country.
 Upon receiving a notification letter from the NVC, the U.S. citizen sponsor should then have the fiancé(e) prepare and gather the proper documents for his/her visa interview.

 In the K-1 visa interview, the foreign born fiancé(e) must present the following forms and documents: